 But sometimes, the album sounds like Cradle of Filth on a careless jam session in the basement.
 And that would be very far down there for that matter if you get my drift.

-And then there is the intro called Satyriasis.
-I am really not sure how they came by that name for this piece.
+And then, there is the intro called Satyriasis.
+I am not sure how they came by that name for this piece.
 If you don’t know what it means, google it.
-This one together with intermezzos thrown into the production from time to time make you wonder how in the hell you ever got yourself into Phantom of the Opera with a sexual twist at all.
+This one together with intermezzos thrown into the production from time to time makes you wonder how in the hell you ever got yourself into Phantom of the Opera with a sexual twist at all.
 But then Cradle of Filth thankfully remembers and puts in some more metal.
-Thank Loki.

-The reverse of the medal: A certain lack of direction sometimes plagues Nymphetamine.
-And sometimes I wonder where by Loki this is all going.
-The – at first – endearing confusion of styles and pretense at being Black Metal is sometimes taken a bit too far.
-Cradle of Filth mix all sorts into their tune and stir well.
+A certain lack of direction sometimes plagues Nymphetamine.
+The – at first – endearing confusion of styles and pretense at being Black Metal goes a bit too far at times.
+Cradle of Filth mixed all sorts of elements into their tune and stirred well.
 The tracks are often lengthy, kind of overdone, leading to a muddy mix of some quality examples, mingled with fillers that are not worth listening to.

-I would also have liked some more fantasy in the solo department, just hacking away at sometimes very similar patterns does not all of a sudden make a great album.
-Then there is the drum work: Overwhelmingly present and – at the same time – somewhat boring, giving you an impression of a rushed drive to oblivion.
-And some of the vocal performances of Dani Filth have gotten (a lot of) assistance from the sound engineer.
-The screeches are hallmark and otherworldly, but I would think he will not be able to reproduce them on stage.
+I would also have liked some more fantasy in the solo department.
+Just hacking away at sometimes very similar patterns does not all of a sudden make a great album.
+Then there is the drum work.
+Overwhelmingly present and – at the same time – somewhat boring.
+And this leaves you with an impression of a rushed drive to oblivion.

-Hey, and don’t forget to check out how the mighty Hammer of the Witches fared on RockmusicRaider.
-Stay tuned.
+Ed’s note: Don’t forget to check out how the mighty Hammer of the Witches fared.